 I wrote the County Clerk of Mason County and obtained this birth record:

 In the late 1970s, it took several weeks to obtain this birth certificate.
 Today, this type of search is a lot easier.
-For example, I searched FamilySearch.org for Corinda Burns using the birth year of 1867 in West Virginia from the 1900 U. S. Census and found this in less than a minute:
+For example, I searched FamilySearch.org for Corinda Burns using the birth year of 1867 in West Virginia obtained from the 1900 U. S. Census and found this in less than a minute:

-This also shows that Corinda was not the first child of Theodore and Delilah Burns.
+The above record also shows that Corinda was not the first child of Theodore and Delilah Burns.
 Their first child was either stillborn or died shortly after birth since he was not named.

 If you are not sure that searching for a birth record is the next best option for your research, consider using the advice feature of this site.
 This will help you pick your next best steps in your research.
-Go to the Free Search Advisor.
+Go to the Free Online Genealogy Search Advisor.

 - Using Marriage Records for Researching Your Ancestry